srujan0403/GDP2_Project_Group3/Daily Updates.md

 ###### Srujan Kumar Reddy Yeruva
 Build the model to classify images.
 We were able to detect Vegetables but not fruits.
 Working on the same to resolve the issue.

+###### Sindhuja Vilipala
+Worked on image classification by using keras library.
+To train the model, I have tried with fit_generator.